 — Subhash Chandra Garg (@Subhashgarg1960) July 22, 2019

-Many crypto service providers and the majority of the Indian crypto community had voiced their concerns over a blanket ban and its downside.
-India would miss another big innovative transition as it did back in the late 90s during the Internet boom.
+According to many, India would miss another big innovative transition as it did back in the late 90s during the Internet boom.
 However, at that time, India was not the global economic powerhouse it is today, given that it is one of the fastest-growing economies with the highest percentage of population under the age of 25.

-India might lose $12.9 billion worth of crypto market
+India might lose $12.9 billion worth of crypto-market

-Indian crypto-focused twitter handle Cryptokanoon recently posted a list of jobs that might be under threat if the government formed a law based on the same bill.
+Crypto-news platform @CryptoKanoon had a few months ago shared a list of jobs that might be under threat if the government formed a law based on the same bill.
 The tweet read,

 Crypto Ban will make 000's of: